 As long as you strive to produce a professional video (no blurs, no disharmonic cuts, etc.), your video can make an impact.

-It's the king of all video platforms with a user base of 2+ billion people who actively engage with the videos they like.
+It's the king of all video platforms, with a user base of 2+ billion people who actively engage with the videos they like.
+Perhaps YouTube instructional videos are the fastest way to reach the target audience.

-If you choose YouTube as your platform to host your product instructional video, you can reach an audience that goes beyond those strictly interested in your product who are already on your website and expand to people looking for solutions to the problem that your product solves.
+Suppose you choose YouTube as your platform to host your product instructional video.
+In that case, you can reach an audience that goes beyond those strictly interested in your product who are already on your website and expand to people looking for solutions to the problem that your product solves.

 Vimeo allows you to host your videos professionally and with quality streaming.